-- All members of staff will undertake appropriate safeguarding training on an annual basis, including online safety. - We will evaluate the impact of this training. - All members of staff receive regular safeguarding and child protection updates (for example, via email, e-bulletins, staff meetings), as required, but at least annually, to provide them with the relevant skills and knowledge to safeguard children effectively. - Each team has a Safeguarding folder in their teaching base containing safeguarding bulletins and reminders.
+- All members of staff will undertake appropriate safeguarding training on an annual basis, including online safety. - We will evaluate the impact of this training. - All members of staff receive regular safeguarding and child protection updates (for example, via email, e-bulletins, information for the safeguarding file, Safeguarding notice Body, staff meetings), as required, but at least annually, to provide them with the relevant skills and knowledge to safeguard children effectively.